About Julianna Paradisi, RN, OCN

 This season, however, I was surprised by an opportunity to find meaning as a nurse outside of a clinical setting, and I want to share the experience.

 One afternoon, a neighbor came to my door asking for help.
 She is the mother of two small children, and her toddler had accidentally burnt his hand in the kitchen.
-She’d taken him to the emergency […]
+She’d taken him to the emergency department and […]

 2018-03-28T10:27:41-04:00November 25th, 2013|career, nursing perspective|6 Comments